Program Requirements

 University Policy

-A student who fails to meet the above requirements may be recommended for termination of graduate study.
+A student who fails to meet the above requirements may be recommended for academic disqualification from graduate study.
 A graduate student may be disqualified from continuing in the graduate program for a variety of reasons.
 The most common is failure to maintain the minimum cumulative grade point average (3.00) required by the Academic Senate to remain in good standing (some programs require a higher grade point average).
 Other examples include failure of examinations, lack of timely progress toward the degree and poor performance in core courses.
 Probationary students (those with cumulative grade point averages below 3.00) are subject to immediate dismissal upon the recommendation of their department.
-University guidelines governing termination of graduate students, including the appeal procedure, are outlined in Standards and Procedures for Graduate Study at UCLA.
+University guidelines governing academic disqualification of graduate students, including the appeal procedure, are outlined in Standards and Procedures for Graduate Study at UCLA.

 Special Departmental or Program Policy

-In addition to the standard reasons outlined above, a student may be recommended for termination for failure to pass the master’s requirements (research paper and comprehensive written and oral examination) with a high pass.
-A recommendation for termination based on any reason other than this, failure of a Ph.D. qualifying examination or low grade point average, must be recommended by the departmental Admissions and Support Committee.
-A student may appeal a recommendation for termination to the departmental chair.
+In addition to the standard reasons outlined above, a student may be recommended for academic disqualification for failure to pass the Second Year Review.
+A recommendation for academic disqualification based on any reason other than this, failure of a Ph.D. qualifying examination or low grade point average, must be recommended by the departmental Admissions and Support Committee.
+A student may appeal a recommendation for academic disqualification to the departmental chair.

 Program requirements are subject to periodic changes.
-Please consult with the student affairs officer for more information.
+Please consult with the Student Services Advisor for more information.